On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism: Interaction of three gauge fields with spins , , and

 where $agh(S_i)=i$.
-This action $S$ contains all order in $g$, and invariant under BRST transformation $\delta_B^g S=(S,S)=0$.
-This is one of our main results in this paper.
+This action $S$ contains all orders in $g$, and is invariant under the BRST transformation $\delta_B^g S=(S,S)=0$.
+This is one of the main results of this paper.

-We shall examine the gauge invariance of the gauge invariant action $S_0$.
+We examine the gauge invariance of the gauge-invariant action $S_0$.
 The gauge transformation can be extracted from the BRST transformation $\delta_B^g X=(X,S)$.
-We find the gauge transformation with a rank-$(s_I-1)$ parameter $\xib^{(I)}$ remains unchanged
+We find that the gauge transformation with a rank-$(s_I-1)$ parameter $\xib^{(I)}$ remains unchanged